01 of 14

 - Needle felting mat or a piece of thick foam to protect the surface you are working on and help keep your needles from breaking.

 - Felting needles: Medium, fine, and extra fine needles are useful.
 These are very sharp long needles with notches up the shaft, which pull and mat fibers together.
 They are available from yarn suppliers who sell felting materials and are also available online.
-I use sizes 38, 40 and 42 for miniature animals.
+We use sizes 38, 40 and 42 for miniature animals.
 If you intend to work only with wool, sizes 36, 38 and 40 are also suitable.

 - Photo of your chosen dog: It is far easier to get the shapes and proportions right for a sculpture if you have a photo or live model in front of you.